sidneifjr/Siberian/README.md

 # Siberean

-A simple slider, built in vanilla Javascript.
+A simple slider, built with vanilla Javascript.

 ## Installation